MKLab-ITI/pygrank/README.md

 with the `normalization` and `assume_immutability` values passed to their constructor.
 These two arguments are completely ignored if a preprocessor instance is passed to the ranking algorithm.
+Direct use of these arguments without needing to instantiate a preprocessor was demonstrated in the previous code example.

-For example, using the outcome of graph normalization to speed up multiple rank calls to the same graph by different ranking algorithms can be done as:
+Using the outcome of graph normalization to speed up multiple rank calls to the same graph by different ranking algorithms can be done as:
 ```python